 Marketing Calendar

-You can see the grid and columns in the template.
-These make a bit of a change to the normal UX you associate with Evernote, but they provide that stripped down spreadsheet experience very well.
+The grid and columns in this template make a useful change to the normal UX you associate with Evernote, but they provide that stripped down spreadsheet experience very well.

 Click here to get the Marketing Calendar template.